talktovishal/biasCDA/README.md

 * Use stanza + spacy-conll to transform the text to a conllu format
 * Then use predict code for udify directly to get all the required tags
 * We then can feed this for CDA
-* Thus, ideally, we should use udify with pacy but that's TBD.
+* Thus, ideally, we should use udify with spacy but that's TBD.

 Installation
 * pip install spacy_conll